A set-theoretic analysis of the black hole entropy puzzle: Chaitin incompleteness and the entropy of the continuum

-To approach this problem first let us recall the idea of Kolmogorov complexity or algorithmic compressibility or computability of a real number.
-Let $x\in\R$ be given and denote by ${\bf T}_x$ the (probably empty) set of those Turing machines which reproduce $x$ in the sense that if ${\bf T}_x\not=\emptyset$ and some $T_x\in {\bf T}_x$ is given with an input $n\in\N$ then the output $T_x(n)\in\N$ consists of e.g. precisely the first $n$ digits of the expansion of $x$.
+To approach this problem first let us recall the idea of Kolmogorov complexity or algorithmic compressibility or computability of a real number (cf. e.g. \cite[Chapter 14]{cov-tho}).
+Let $x\in\R$ be given and denote by ${\bf T}_x$ the (probably empty) set of those Turing machines which reproduce $x$ in the following way: if ${\bf T}_x\not=\emptyset$ and some $T_x\in {\bf T}_x$ is given with an input $n\in\N$ then the output $T_x(n)\in\N$ consists of e.g. precisely the first $n$ digits of the expansion of $x$.
 Denoting by $\vert T_x\vert\in\N$ the length of the Turing machine (considered as an algorithm or program in some programming language) define

 and call the resulting (extended) natural number $K(x)\in\N\cup\{+\infty\}$ the {\it Kolmogorov complexity} of $x\in\R$.
-Then $K(x)=+\infty$ corresponds to the situation when no algorithms reproducing $x$ in the above sense exist hence $x$ is not {\it algorithmically compressible} or not {\it computable} (by simple cardinality arguments the vast majority of real numbers belongs to this class) while $K(x)<+\infty$ corresponds to the opposite case (this class contains all ``known'' real numbers like $7$, $\frac{5}{8}$, $\sqrt{2}$, $\pi$, ${\rm e}$,...).
+Then $K(x)=+\infty$ corresponds to the situation when no algorithms reproducing $x$ in the above sense exist hence $x$ is not {\it algorithmically compressible} or not {\it computable} (by simple cardinality arguments the vast majority of real numbers belongs to this class including, as a yet definable hence mild example, Chaitin's famous $\Omega$ number \cite[Section 14.8]{cov-tho}) while $K(x)<+\infty$ corresponds to the opposite case (containing all familiar real numbers like $7$, $\frac{5}{8}$, $\sqrt{2}$, $\pi$, ${\rm e}$,...).
 It is clear that the only important question about $x$ in this context is whether $K(x)=+\infty$ or $K(x)<+\infty$ and in the latter case only the magnitude of $K(x)$ is relevant, for its particular value depends on the details of the sort of expansion of $x$, the programming language for $T_x$, etc. hence does not carry essential information.
-A remarkable observation about Kolmogorov complexity is the following result \cite{cha}:
+A remarkable observation about Kolmogorov complexity is the following result:

-\begin{theorem}{\rm (Chaitin's version of G\"odel's first incompleteness theorem)} For any (sufficiently rich, consistent, recursively enumerable) axiomatic system $S$ based on a first order language $L$ there exists a natural number $0<N_S<+\infty$ such that there exists no real number $x$ for which the proposition
+\begin{theorem}{\rm (Chaitin's version of G\"odel's first incompleteness theorem \cite{cha})} For any (sufficiently rich, consistent, recursively enumerable) axiomatic system $S$ based on a first order language $L$ there exists a natural number $0<N_S<+\infty$ such that there exists no real number $x$ for which the proposition

-is provable within $S$.\:\:\:$\Diamond$ \end{theorem}
+is provable within $S$. $\square$ \end{theorem}